 BUYING AND LOADING MY SOUNDS / PATCHES:

+to your email after I get notified about your payment.
+You will receive all the sounds from my video plus extra sounds that are not included in the demos.
 The whole set of my sounds fills up the JD-XA (256 sounds), although some of the sounds come in variations,

 so let's say there is around 200 original patches.

 I have exported my patches using two options: as a

 backup file, and as individual files in SMF (*.mid)